 - The roots on your plant will start to outgrow the pot or become potbound.
 You may even notice that the roots are starting to come out of the drainage holes.

-• Your plant isn't shown any improvement in growth.
+- You may notice that your plant hasn't shown any improvement in growth or it's been staying the same size for awhile.
 This can be due to your plant not having enough space to grow any bigger than the pot size will allow it.
 Roots need space in order to grow and keep your plant healthy.

-• Your plant has become top heavy and will fall over easily.
+- Another sign that repotting is necessary is if you notice your plant starts to become top heavy.
 This can be due to the plant to pot ratio being off if your plant is getting too big for the pot size it's in.